Triangle functions generated by products of quantales: Distance distribution functions

-\begin{defn}\cite{Schweizer1983} \begin{enumerate} \item[(1)] A \emph{distance distribution function} (briefly, a \emph{d.d.f.}) is an increasing function $f:[0,\infty]\lra [0,1]$ satisfies $f(0)=0$ and $f(\infty)=1$, and is left continuous on the open interval $]0,\infty[$.
-The set of all d.d.f's is denoted by $\Delp$. \item[(2)] A d.d.f is \emph{non-defective} if $f(\infty^-)=1$.
-The set of all non-defective d.d.f's is denoted by $\mathcal{D}^+$. \item[(3)] A d.d.f is \emph{strict} if it is continuous and strictly increasing on $[0,\infty]$.
-The set of all strict d.d.f's is denoted by $\CDp_{sc}$. \end{enumerate} \end{defn}
+\begin{defn}\cite{Schweizer1983} A \emph{distance distribution function} (briefly, a \emph{d.d.f.}) is an increasing function $f:[0,\infty]\lra [0,1]$ satisfies $f(0)=0$ and $f(\infty)=1$, and is left continuous on the open interval $]0,\infty[$.
+The set of all d.d.f.'s is denoted by $\Delp$. \end{defn}